desmosinc/desquill/README.md

 mq.latex(); // => '2^{\\frac{3}{2}}'
 ```

-Check out our [Getting Started Guide](http://docs.mathquill.com/en/latest/Getting_Started/) for setup instructions and basic MathQuill usage.

 ## Docs

 The API Methods are documented at [docs/Api_Methods.md](docs/Api_Methods.md).

 Some config options are documented at [docs/Config.md](docs/Config.md).

+## How DesQuill differs from MathQuill

+DesQuill keeps MathQuill's public API, but the core is rewritten from scratch with a few goals:

+- Unidirectional model/view architecture
+- Centralized handling of actions through a single dispatcher (see `mq-actions.ts`)
+- No reliance on jQuery fragments
+- Synchronous rendering from state
+- Localization for Mathspeak and ARIA output, backed by Fluent

+API-visible differences are cataloged in [docs/Differences.md](docs/Differences.md).

 ## History

-Mathquill was originally by [Han](http://github.com/laughinghan), [Jeanine](http://github.com/jneen), and [Mary](http://github.com/stufflebear) (<maintainers@mathquill.com>).
-It was hosted at https://github.com/mathquill/mathquill.
-This rewrite, by the team at [Desmos](https://www.desmos.com/) is based on our fork at https://github.com/desmosinc/mathquill but rewrote nearly all of the code.
-Significant API differences are documented at [docs/Differences.md](docs/Differences.md).
+MathQuill was originally by [Han](http://github.com/laughinghan), [Jeanine](http://github.com/jneen), and [Mary](http://github.com/stufflebear) (<maintainers@mathquill.com>).
+It is hosted at https://github.com/mathquill/mathquill.
+This rewrite, by the team at [Desmos](https://www.desmos.com/), is based on our fork at https://github.com/desmosinc/mathquill, which is no longer being maintained.

 ## Open-Source License

-The Source Code Form of MathQuill is subject to the terms of the Mozilla Public
+The Source Code Form of DesQuill is subject to the terms of the Mozilla Public
 License, v.
 2.0: [http://mozilla.org/MPL/2.0/](http://mozilla.org/MPL/2.0/)

-The quick-and-dirty is you can do whatever if modifications to MathQuill are in
-public GitHub forks.
-(Other ways to publicize modifications are also fine, as
-are private use modifications.
-See also: [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/))